rrrene/inch/README.md

 It does not measure *coverage*, but gives you hints where to improve your docs.
 One Inch at a time.

+Take a look at the project page for [screenshots (live and in full color)](http://rrrene.github.io/inch/).

 ## Installation